andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 - ~3.4 seconds of latency (low speed)
 - ~0.86 seconds of latency (high speed)

-That's between ~1 and ~3.4 seconds of additional latency solely based on the data type.
+That's between ~1 and ~3.4 seconds of additional latency solely based on the data type using this simplistic method of calculation.

+Please note this is not a rigorous calculation method, just something to do some comparisons.

 Here we used 10 million rows and performed 1 million updates, but the latencies will get worse as data and query volumes increase.

 ## Inspecting density with the pageinspect extension
 We can inspect the average fill percentage (density) of leaf pages using the *pageinspect* extension.